 Acknowledgements

 We thank Gisella Caccone, Carol Mariani, and T.J.
 Johnson for the Yale DNA Analysis Facility for their invaluable training and their assistance on this study, as well as the staff of the Yale Center for Genomic Analyses for helping us design the sequencing strategy for this study, and the Yale Center for Research Computing for providing assistance with high-performance computing.
 We thank Bianca R. Brown for her assistance designing the read processing pipeline and Johan Bengtsson-Palme for his help troubleshooting our usage of METAXA2.
 We are grateful to the crews of the R/V Western Flyer and R/V Kilo Moana, the Bermuda Institute of Ocean Sciences, and Jeff Godfrey for making the collection of these samples possible.
-This research was funded by the Yale Institute of Biospheric Studies through a Doctoral Dissertation Improvement Award to A.D.-S., as well as by NSF-OCE 1829835 (to C.W.D.), OCE-1829805 (to S.H.D.H.), and OCE-1829812 (to C.A.C.).
+We also thank Lauren Mellenthin for her assistance in the collection of samples aboard the R/V Western Flyer..

 References